What You Need to Know About Rheumatoid Arthritis Injections

 Locations of the Body Rheumatoid Arthritis Injections Are Given

 Injections are used as a targeted approach to a specific area of your body.
-The most commonly injected joints according to Mayo Clinic is the ankle, elbow, hip, knee, shoulder, spine, and wrist.
+The most commonly injected joints according to Mayo Clinic are the ankle, elbow, hip, knee, shoulder, spine, and wrist.
 Smaller joints in the hands and feet are no exception.

 It’s important to know that due to potential side effects, the number of rheumatoid arthritis injections you can receive are limited each year.
 This is true for joints that are being repeatedly treated.